Antoine Rigaudeau

 Antoine Roger Rigaudeau (born 17 December 1971) is a French former professional basketball player and professional basketball coach.
 During his playing days, he played at the point guard, shooting guard, and small forward positions.
 Also during his playing career, his nickname was "Le Roi" ("The King").

 During his pro club career, he won two EuroLeague championships, in 1998 and 2001.
-With France's national team, he won the silver medal at the 2000 Olympics.
+With the France national team, he won the silver medal at the 2000 Olympics.
 He was inducted into the French Basketball Hall of Fame in 2010.
 He became a FIBA Hall of Fame player in 2015.

 Professional career

 Europe

 Rigaudeau won the French Pro A League championship with Pau-Orthez, in 1996.
 With Virtus Bologna, he won the EuroLeague championship in the EuroLeague 1997–98 and EuroLeague 2000–01 seasons.
 With the same club, he also played in the EuroLeague Finals in 1999 and 2002.
 With Virtus Bologna, he also won two Italian Serie A League championships, in 1998 and 2001; and three Italian Cup titles, in 1999, 2001, and 2002.